lupyuen/lupyuen.github.io/src/tinyemu.md

 ## Initialise the VirtIO Console

-_How to make NuttX VirtIO talk to TinyEMU?_
+_How will NuttX VirtIO talk to TinyEMU?_

 Previously we saw the __TinyEMU Config__ for VirtIO: [riscv_machine.c](https://github.com/fernandotcl/TinyEMU/blob/master/riscv_machine.c#L66-L82)